Amber Valley Borough Council elections

-Amber Valley Borough Council elections are generally held three years out of every four, with a third of the council elected each time.
-Amber Valley Borough Council is the local authority for the non-metropolitan district of Amber Valley in Derbyshire, England.
-Since the last boundary changes in 2000, 45 councillors have been elected to represent 23 wards.
-New ward boundaries are due to come into force from the 2023 elections.
+Amber Valley Borough Council elections are held every four years to elect councillors to Amber Valley Borough Council, the local authority for the non-metropolitan district of Amber Valley in Derbyshire, England.
+Since the last boundary changes in 2023, 42 councillors have been elected to represent 18 wards.
+Prior to 2023 a third of the council was elected three years out of every four.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2003 have been:

 Council election results

 The party make up of the council after each election is as shown below.